craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Places/Southwestern Central/Regions of SWC/Kailkeep/d_ Chapter Six - Level Five; Pick-up Sticks.md

 #### Beast Barracks
 - This chamber is one of many beast homes within the mountains of Kailkeep.
 Somehow, this creature is compensated by the Kobolds of Kailkeep.
 - The Barracks hold many lower power creatures that made their home here, and they are modestly housed, but are malnourished and conditioned to attack non-Kobolds on detection.
-- Blind Dogs, Mindless Guand, Mountain Cats, and even some Madwalkers are common in the Fourth level of Kailkeep.
+- Blind Dogs, Ankheg, Mountain Cats, and even some Madwalkers are common in the Fifth level of Kailkeep.
 #### Burning Hallway
 - A long hallway reminiscent of the *Dart Halls* from lower floors.
 This hall is covered in tiles of pressure plates, and the walls are lined with thin ports.
 - When a pressure plate is activated, the entire hall is activated.
 For thirty seconds, each port in the wall fires a stream of flaming fluid.